When hygiene matters most

 The novel coronavirus, also known as SARS-CoV-2, is spreading worldwide.
 The main human-to-human transmission pathway appears to be droplet infection.
 With simple hygiene measures, each individual can help to protect themselves and others from the life-threatening lung disease and stem its rapid spread.
 Our topic special is dedicated to the most effective methods of protection against infection.

-Kärcher steam cleaners against the coronavirus
+Kärcher steam cleaners against the enveloped viruses such as coronavirus or influenza

 Kärcher arranged to have the effectiveness of its steam cleaners in fighting viruses tested in an independent laboratory.
 The result: if used properly, the machines remove up to 99.999% of enveloped viruses*, such as the coronavirus or influenza, and 99.99% of common household bacteria** from hard surfaces.
 As at the present time disinfectants are to be reserved primarily for outpatient and inpatient care, steam cleaners can make a valuable contribution to general hygiene – both in private households and in commercial and industrial use.